China to build more high-speed railways

 According to a five-year plan on China's transport system recently approved by the State Council, China's cabinet, China will create a high-speed railway backbone network featuring four east-west lines and four north-south lines by the end of 2015.

-The Ministry of Railways said that the total milage of high-speed railway will reach some 18,000 km by then.
+The Ministry of Railways told Xinhua that the total milage of high-speed railway will reach some 18,000 km by then.

 China's high-speed lines, which should have an average speed of over 200 km per hour, stood at 6,894 km in August, fewer than last year as a speed cut was executed after the Wenzhou accident, according to the ministry.